 Section 8.4 WARDS.

 ESTABLISHMENT AND CHANGES.
 There shall be four (4) wards, bounded and numbered the same as the wards that exist at the time of adoption of this Charter.
 Ward boundaries shall be established by ordinance following each decennial census.
-A Redistricting Committee, appointed in accordance with Section 8.4 (b) shall recommend any changes in ward boundaries.
+A Redistricting Committee, appointed in accordance with Section 8.4 (b) of this Charter shall recommend any changes in ward boundaries.